 The SERAK (Sehate Rakbi Kaupelan) or Kaupelanese Rugby Association is responsible by the sport that is also very popular in the country.
 In 2015, the national team got the 50th position in the world's rank.
 The good performance continued in 2016 with the national team getting the 2nd place among 16 teams in a tournament played in Voskia.

 The National Olympic Committee (Komiti Olimpik Tana) organises and supports all the Olympic activities, including the participation of Kaupelanese athletes at the 2016 Olympic Games in Rio.
 The country conquered two medals in the Olympic Games, bronze in boxing (light flyweight) in 1976 with "Fred" Waga Sarsala (1952-2018) and bronze in boxing (flyweight) in 1988 with Ngaru Kawisitra.
 Kaupelan also participates in the FICT Games and hosted the FICT Games 2017.

 The Martial arts, like taekwondo, judo, karate and boxing, are popular as well.
 Capoeira is gaining importance in the country due to its similarity with wansang keke ("foot fighting"), a modality of wansang.
-Capoeira was introduced by the end of the 90s by a Brazilian player, master Mutuca, who created the first Capoeira group in the country, the Ngadya Kapwera Berimbau Kaupèlan (Berimbau Kaupelan Capoeira Group).
+Capoeira was introduced by the end of the 90s by a Brazilian player, master Mutuca, who created the first capoeira group in the country, the Ngadya Kapwera Berimbau Kaupèlan (Group of Capoeira Berimbau Kaupelan).